Study: Business Lobbying Boosts Executive Pay, Not Company Profitability

 Using data that includes recent stimulus funding, the authors find:

 - Total expenditures on lobbying the federal government rose by almost 25 percent from 2007 to 2010, to more than $3.5 billion.
 There are more than 12,000 federal lobbyists pushing their interests in Washington.
 However, there is little evidence companies’ lobbying expenditures or political contributions lead to greater profits.

 - Company executives appear to be the main beneficiaries of strong political connections between firms and the federal government, capturing dollars which do not flow to the rest of the firm or its shareholders.

 - There is one notable exception: the banking and finance industries.
 Influenced by the $450 billion TARP program, these sectors show a link between lobbying efforts and both corporate executive compensation and firm profitability.

-- Companies that accepted TARP funds did so with limitations on executive compensation; the fact that the program’s designers saw fit to insert this provision may be more understandable considering the paper’s findings.
+- Companies that accepted TARP funds did so with limitations on executive compensation; the fact the program’s designers saw fit to insert this provision may be more understandable considering the paper’s findings.

 - Despite its high level of media attention, crony capitalism does not seem to have a widespread resource-allocation impact on the economy.
-Still, the authors’ findings are consistent with highly publicized examples of politically favored firms like Solyndra, which go bankrupt despite receiving government assistance.
+Still, the authors’ findings are consistent with highly publicized examples of politically favored firms such as Solyndra, which go bankrupt despite receiving government assistance.
 There is a clear incentive for executives to direct resources to seek government funds even when it may not strengthen the company.

 Kyle Precourt (email@example.com) is state and local media coordinator for the Mercatus Center at George Mason University.